-Services for Undocumented Students at UC Merced provides support to students facing extenuating financial challenges.
+Services for Undocumented Students at UC Merced provide support to students facing extenuating financial challenges.

-These grants are for emergencies only as outlined below.
+These grants are for student use as outlined below.
 There are two types of funds:

-- Legal Fees Emergency Funds range from $300 - $495 designed to provide financial assistance to students with the following extenuating expenses: DACA filing fees, other legal fees.
-The UC Immigrant Legal Services Center offers financial assistance with DACA renewals.
-Requests for DACA renewals must be made to Attorney Gloria Chong, firstname.lastname@example.org.
+- Financial Student Success Funds for Legal Fees - range from $300 - $495 designed to provide financial assistance to students with the following extenuating expenses:

 In order to be eligible for either emergency grant(s) students must meet all of the following criteria: